niemand-sec/AntiCheat-Testing-Framework/README.md

 # About this Project

-All this code is a result of the Researching presented at Recon 2019 and BlackHat Europe 2019: "Unveiling the underground world of Anti-Cheats"
+All this code is a result of the research presented at Recon 2019 and BlackHat Europe 2019: "Unveiling the underground world of Anti-Cheats"

 Links:
 - First Release Info: